 scenedetect.exe executable is.

-Once you've downloaded the source archive, extract it to a location of your choice, and make sure you have the appropriate system requirements installed before continuing.
-PySceneDetect can be installed by running the following command in the location of the extracted files:
+Otherwise, if installing from source, download and extract the latest release to a location of your choice, and make sure you have the appropriate system requirements installed before continuing.
+PySceneDetect can be installed by running the following command in the location of the extracted files (don't forget

 After installation, you can call PySceneDetect from any terminal/command prompt by typing